-The provision represents the present value of the anticipated future costs associated with the closure of the dump sites, decontamination and monitoring of historical residues and leaching on these sites.
-The calculation of this provision requires assumptions such as application of environmental legislation, site closure dates, available technologies and requires assumptions such as application of environmental legislation, set to locates, available technologies and engineering cost estimates.
+The provision represents the present value of the anticipated future costs associated with the closure of the dump sites. decontamination and monitoring of historical residues and leaching on those sites.
+The calculation of this provision requires assumptions such as application of environmental legislation, site closure dates, available technologies and engineering cost estimates.
 These uncertainties may result in future actual expenditure differing from amounts currently provided.
-Because of the long-term nature of the liability, the most significant uncertainty in estimating the provision is the costs that will be incurred.
-The provision recognised for dump sites is reviewed at least annually and updated based on the facts and circumstances available at the time.
-Management estimates that the sites will close in: Old Mareeba Landfill - closed Almaden Trench - 2035 Chillagoe Trench - 2035 and that the restoration will occur progressively over subsequent years.
+Bocause of the long-term nature of the flability, the most significant uncortainty in estimating the provision is the provided, because of the long-term nature of the labelity, the most significant uncertainty in estimating the provision is the costs that will be incurred.
+The provision recognised for dump sites is reviewed at teast annually and updated based on the facts and circumstances available at the time.
+Management estimates that the sites will close in:

+Old Manecha Landfill - closed Ahnaden Trench - 2035

+Chillagoe Trench - 2035

+nd that the restoration will occur progressively over subsequent years.